 But it doesn’t call for any hard to find ingredients.
 In fact, you can get all the spices at large supermarkets here in Australia.🙌🏻

 This recipe is based on one from one my favourite chefs, Rick Stein, from his book Rick Stein’s India.
-I felt the addition of stock and increasing the spice level really made this Rogan Josh taste just that much more curry-house style.
-“That’s a mind-blasting curry, Ricky ….”
+I felt the addition of stock and increasing the amount of spices really made this Rogan Josh taste just that much more curry-house style.
+Now “that’s a mind-blasting curry, Ricky ….”

 Ingredients in Rogan Josh